EuroLinux/autoelevate/README.md

 ### SELinux has been disabled

-The script will disable SELinux - this is required for a successful upgrade.
+The script will disable SELinux.
 Please don't turn it back on.
 Otherwise you might encounter login issues.